Single sign-on to applications in Azure Active Directory

 |Integrated Windows Authentication (IWA)||on-premises only||Choose IWA single sign-on for applications that use Integrated Windows Authentication (IWA), or claims-aware applications.
 For IWA, the Application Proxy connectors use Kerberos Constrained Delegation (KCD) to authenticate users to the application.|

 |Header-based||on-premises only||Use header-based single sign-on when the application uses headers for authentication.
 Header-based single sign-on requires PingAccess for Azure AD.
 Application Proxy uses Azure AD to authenticate the user and then passes traffic through the connector service.|

 OpenID Connect and OAuth

 When developing new applications, use modern protocols like OpenID Connect and OAuth to achieve the best single sign-on experience for your app across multiple device platforms.
-OAuth enables users or admins to grant consent for protected resources like MS Graph.
-We provide easy to adopt SDKs for your app, and additionally, your app will be ready to use MS Graph.
+OAuth enables users or admins to grant consent for protected resources like Microsoft Graph.
+We provide easy to adopt SDKs for your app, and additionally, your app will be ready to use Microsoft Graph.

 For more information, see:

 With SAML single sign-on, Azure AD authenticates to the application by using the user's Azure AD account.
 Azure AD communicates the sign-on information to the application through a connection protocol.
 With SAML-based single sign-on, you can map users to specific application roles based on rules you define in your SAML claims.

 Choose SAML-based single sign-on when the application supports it.